How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install software-properties-common

-Import the qBittorrent Team PPA containing the latest software version.
-Choose between the stable PPA with well-tested versions or the unstable PPA with the latest features that may not be thoroughly tested.
+Import the qBittorrent Team PPA.
+Choose the stable PPA for well-tested releases or the unstable PPA for the latest features that may not be thoroughly tested.
+Unstable builds can introduce bugs or breaking changes since they skip the extended testing cycle.

 Option 1: Import qBittorrent stable PPA: